 - Outpatient therapy

 Dual Diagnosis for LGBT Individuals

-LGBT often have a co-occurring mental health issue, such as depression or anxiety.
+LGBT often have a co-occurring mental wellness issue, such as depression or anxiety.
 Therapists who are trained and experienced in effectively treating the issues unique to LGBT individuals are essential in a dual diagnosis rehab program.
 This is important because a therapist who themselves is prejudiced, or even just ignorant of the challenges faced by LGBT individuals, will not be effective in their efforts to counsel.

 While many of the life events and issues that people seek help for are universal, such as relationship problems, addiction issues, family discord, or mood disorders, there are also unique issues specific to the LGBT community.
 The dual diagnosis program should have a highly trained clinical staff that is knowledgeable about these specific problems.